datastax/dsbulk/manual/README.md

 * With default port for cluster hosts, keyspace, table, and mapping set in `conf/application.conf`:

+  `dsbulk load -url https://192.168.1.100/data/export.csv -h '10.200.1.3,10.200.1.4'`

+* With default port for cluster hosts, keyspace, table, and mapping set in `dsbulk_load.conf`:

-  `dsbulk load -url https://svr/data/export.csv -h '10.200.1.3,10.200.1.4'`
+  `dsbulk load -f dsbulk_load.conf -url https://192.168.1.100/data/export.csv -h '10.200.1.3,10.200.1.4'`

 ## Unload Examples
 Unloading is simply the inverse of loading and due to the symmetry, many settings are used in both load and unload.

-* Unload data to `stdout` (represented by a hyphen url value) from the `ks1.table1` table in a cluster with a `localhost` contact point.
+* Unload data to `stdout` from the `ks1.table1` table in a cluster with a `localhost` contact point.
 Column names in the table map to field names in the data.
 Field names must be emitted in a *header row* in the output:

-  `dsbulk unload -url - -k ks1 -t table1`
+  `dsbulk unload -k ks1 -t table1`

+* Unload data to `stdout` from the `ks1.table1` and gzip the result:

+  `dsbulk unload -k ks1 -t table1 | gzip > table1.gz`

 * Unload data to a local directory (which may not yet exist):

-  `dsbulk unload -url ~/-data-export -k ks1 -t table1`
+  `dsbulk unload -url ~/data-export -k ks1 -t table1`

-* Unload data from a remote cluster to a remote destination url:

-  `dsbulk unload -url https://svr/data/table1 -k ks1 -t table1 -h 10.200.1.3`

 ## Command-line Help
 Available settings along with defaults are documented [here](settings.md) and in the [template application config].